 Our product line also includes a large stock of prospecting equipment, accessories, books, magazines and parts.

 Hi!
-My name is Bob Mote, and I've been involved in metal detecting and gold dredging for over 20 years.
+My name is Bob Mote, and I've been involved in metal detecting and gold prospecting for over 20 years.
 I've been an active member of the Northwest Mineral Prospecting Club for 19 years now, a member of the Oregon Treasure Trail Society, plus I support many other clubs.

 This business came about because I like having the best, most up-to-date detectors, and wanted to provide the same for fellow club members, and for other gold prospectors and detectorists - at great prices.